 Aside from this, it just isn’t good for the environment to put old electric products in landfill.
 Some contain materials which are fine when the product is being used, but which could be hazardous if allowed to breakdown in the ground over many years.

 We make sure that all waste products we receive are properly recycled and we hope you feel as strongly as we do.
 In Europe the Waste Electrical and Electronic Equipment Regulations (WEEE) mean that a special symbol (shown to the right) is put on all electric equipment to remind you to recycle it.
 Facilities have been set up to collect old equipment (WEEE) that would be otherwise go to landfill.
 This WEEE is then collected and recycled and if this costs money to do, this is paid for by Panasonic and companies like us who are selling new products.
 If you are a consumer in the UK or Republic of Ireland and want to know where you can take your old electronic products for recycling, visit: http://www.responsible-recycling.co.uk/ orhttp://www.weeeireland.ie/.
 If you are a business user seeking to dispose of old electrical equipment you may be able to ask us to arrange for the recycling of the product at our cost.
-Please contact us through your normal sales contact or use the contact us link here for more information.
+Please contact us through your normal sales contact for more information.

 Don't forget your used batteries either!
 Each time you buy a new Panasonic battery or product supplied with batteries, Panasonic contributes to the recycling of old batteries.